agb32/cosmadoc/docs/source/rocky9email.md

 # Rocky 9 Cluster welcome email, 12th July 2024

 For information on the cluster upgrade please see [here](clusterupgrade.md).
-Below are the emails sent to users.
+Below are the emails sent to users, though some of the information will now be out of date.

 ```
 Dear all,